Rahul7z/Amazon-Project/README.md

 Objectives
 Data Protection & Governance: Use AWS IAM, KMS, and Glue for access control, encryption, and data governance.

-Data Analysis: Conduct descriptive and diagnostic analysis of business licenses to uncover trends and insights.
+Data Analysis: Conduct descriptive and diagnostic analyses of business licenses to uncover trends and insights.

-Data Monitoring: Implement cost and performance monitoring using AWS CloudWatch and CloudTrail.
+Data Monitoring: Cost and performance monitoring will be implemented using AWS CloudWatch and CloudTrail.

 Performance and Cost Optimization: Achieve operational excellence, security, reliability, and sustainability using AWS services.